jschnab/systems_design/pastebin/README.md

 they can paste text and choose an expiration.

 Burn after reading can be implemented by:
-1. Recording whether or not a text should be burned after reading with a boolean field `burn_after_reading` in the `texts` database table.
+1. When a new text is stored, we record whether or not it should be burned after reading with a boolean column `burn_after_reading` in the `texts` database table.
-2. Adding a check for the `to_be_deleted` field of the `texts` database table, which should be `false` for the GET request to be satistifed.
+2. When the text is read for the first time, `to_be_deleted` is set to `true`.
-3. Setting `to_be_deleted` to `true` just after it is read for the first time.
+3. When we read a text, we check `to_be_deleted`: if it is `false`, the request is fulfilled, otherwise we return a 404 error.

-Subsequent requests for the same text will be unfulfilled, and the document will be lazily deleted during the next cleaner run.
+After the initial successful read of the text, subsequent requests for the same text will be unsuccessful, and the document will be lazily deleted during the next cleaner run.

 One caveat is that two concurrent requests for the text could be fulfilled, which can be prevented by using a database transaction, therefore locking the